 Welcome to the sociology program at The University of Texas at Dallas, which offers students the opportunity to pursue a bachelor of arts degree in sociology and a master of science degree in applied sociology.
 Through this program, students analyze the structure of groups within society and the way these groups influence the behavior of individuals.

-Some of the areas of sociological inquiry within our program include interactions within and across family units, social distinctions and inequality based on class, race, ethnicity and gender, workplace structures and occupations, health and healthcare systems, as well as the examination of education and religious institutions.
-Emphasis is placed not only on the nature of these topics as they relate to the functioning and stability of society, but also on potential implications for shaping social policy.
+Some of the areas of sociological inquiry within our program include interactions within and across family units, social distinctions and inequality based on class, race, ethnicity and gender, workplace structures and occupations, as well as education and religious institutions.
+We also offer a number of courses in public health, which are ideal for students planning to pursue a career in medicine.

 Sociology undergraduate and graduate students are encouraged to participate in the Sociology Club, an organization that meets periodically to plan and participate in community outreach, learn about career and research opportunities, build network ties with students and professionals who share an interest in the sociological perspective, and host guest lectures on topics of interest.